|Thu 23-11-2023, 18:00Santa Cruz, Tenerife||Mon 08-01-2024, 10:00Stanley, the Falklands||Tecla||46 Nights||TC231123|

 An epic voyage going from the Canary Islands on the Northern Hemisphere to the remote Falkland Islands in the Southern Hemisphere.
 Starting from some of the most Touristic islands, you will set sail continuously to the South of the South Atlantic.
-Suitable for all comers.

 Setting sail and disappearing over the horizon and leaving all your troubles and strife behind.

 The Falklands is an unexpected pleasure for the end of your voyage.

 Mile building and anyone wanting a really long sea passage.

 If you start out as a beginner you won’t be by the end!

 This voyage will take you from the North Atlantic into the South Atlantic – crossing the equator.
 You will meet Neptune on board and hopefully be admitted to his realm of sea creatures.

 Sailing across an ocean is something magical.
 The rhythm of the ocean, the rhythm of the ship will be all you have to think of all day.
 Which gives you so much time to read a good book, or keep a journal, work on your seaman skills and much more.

 Riding the Brazil current South, we will stay many miles offshore so as not to have the Malvinas current against us.
 Going from a warm coastal wind, into the cooler winds in the South.
 As we make our way south, Summer will get a firmer grip on the weather.
 This does not mean it will be warm as you enter the Falkland islands!